-The only golfer to win two Claret Jugs at this course, the Spaniard will forever be remembered in this corner of Lancashire.
+The only golfer to win two Claret Jugs at the course, the Spaniard will forever be remembered in this corner of Lancashire.

 The back nine at Lytham is infamous and that summer had claimed many a victim.

-Indeed probably the only man to tame it all week had fittingly been Ballesteros in his second round 65 that catapulted him into contention.
+Indeed, probably the only man to tame it all week had fittingly been Ballesteros, in a second-round 65 that catapulted him into contention.

 The 21-year-old had made four birdies in the last five holes that day with his risk-it-all approach and magic around the greens.

-Seve was famous for playing with no fear, a man who never held back and was willing try to the unimaginable and more often than not, pull it off as well.
+Seve was famous for playing with no fear, a man who never held back and was willing try the unimaginable and, more often than not, pull it off as well.

-So the 16th hole in that final round came to encapsulate his first major, and indeed his career as a whole.
+The 16th hole in that final round came to encapsulate his first major success, and his career as a whole.

-The driver had not been Ballesteros’ friend all week long, indeed in total Seve only hit nine of 72 fairways across his four rounds.
+The driver had not been Ballesteros’ friend throughout the week; indeed, Seve only hit nine fairways across his four rounds.

 The 16th tee shot is a blind one anyway, but once again Ballesteros reached for the big stick, despite having a two-shot lead to protect.